Internet2 Inclusivity Initiative

 Internet2 believes a diverse and inclusive community is essential for research and education throughout the global community.

 We recognize the need to strengthen available technical resources in the broad research, science, and academic communities to ensure we are responsive to the needs of our interconnected 21st Century world.
-The Internet2 Inclusivity Initiative (I2I), formerly called the Gender Diversity Initiative, focuses resources, attention, and scholarships to improve gender diversity and inclusion in the community of networking and technical professionals.
+The Internet2 Inclusivity Initiative (I2I), formerly called the Gender Diversity Initiative, focuses resources, attention, and scholarships to improve diversity and inclusion in the community of networking and technical professionals.

 As part of this initiative, we: